 4. Passerelle Simone-de-Beauvoir

-The modern design of this footbridge boasts a lens-shaped structure that does not touch the water at any section of the bridge.
-Its supports rest on the banks of the Seine River at each side.
+The modern design of this footbridge boasts a lens-shaped structure that doesn’t touch the water at any section of the bridge.
+Its supports rest on the banks of the Seine River on either side.

 3. Pont Alexandre III